Bruce Blair

 Bruce Robert Blair (born 27 December 1957) is a New Zealand former cricketer who played first-class cricket for Otago and Northern Districts between 1977 and 1990.
 He played 14 One Day Internationals for the New Zealand national cricket team in the mid-1980s.
 He coached Northern Districts from 2001 to 2006 and was later a coaching services advisor at the New Zealand Academy of Sport in Hamilton.
-He was a select for both Northern Districts and Central Districts.
+He was a selector for both Northern Districts and Central Districts.